The Cinema Cafe

 *(2) This was a totally fictitious and most useful invention by one of the play’s authors Joan Alison.

-*(3) Since the filmmakers were undecided as to who Ilsa would wind up with at the film’s conclusion, actress Ingrid Bergman was told to “play it cool” in these Parisian scenes with Bogart offering further confirmation that the lack of romanticism between them was intentional.
+*(3) Since the filmmakers were undecided as to who Ilsa would wind up with at the film’s conclusion, actress Ingrid Bergman was told to “play it cool” in these Parisian scenes with Bogart, offering further confirmation that the lack of romanticism between them was intentional.

 *(4) A clue as to Bogart’s rather static delivery may have to do with the actor’s extremely jealous, highly volatile wife at the time, Mayo Methot, who reportedly accused him of having an affair with co-star Ingrid Bergman.
 In addition, Methot visited the set frequently often causing Bogart noticeable distress.